Which of the following characteristics describe epithelial tissue... | Channels for Pearson+

 1

 Understand the basic characteristics of epithelial tissue.
-Epithelial tissue is known for covering body surfaces and lining cavities, and it serves as a protective barrier.
+Epithelial tissue is a type of tissue that lines the surfaces and cavities of organs and structures throughout the body.

+Identify the concept of polarity in epithelial tissue.
+Polarity refers to the presence of structural and functional differences between the apical (top) and basal (bottom) surfaces of the epithelial cells.

-Recognize that epithelial tissue is avascular, meaning it does not contain blood vessels.
-Nutrients are obtained through diffusion from underlying connective tissues.
+Recognize the avascular nature of epithelial tissue.
+Avascularity means that epithelial tissue does not contain blood vessels and relies on diffusion from underlying tissues for nutrients and waste removal.

-Identify the regenerative capacity of epithelial tissue.
-It has a high regenerative capacity, allowing it to rapidly replace damaged or dead cells.

-Differentiate epithelial tissue from other types of tissues.
-For example, muscle tissue has striations and voluntary control, while nervous tissue can conduct electrical impulses.
+Consider the presence of extracellular matrix.
+Epithelial tissue typically has minimal extracellular matrix compared to other tissue types like connective tissue.

+Review the characteristics listed in the problem and match them with the known features of epithelial tissue: polarity and avascularity are correct, while abundant blood supply and presence of extracellular matrix are not typical characteristics of epithelial tissue.

 Watch next